hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 ```
 ![Popular Opening Table](../assets/img/popular-opening-table.png)

 Now I can display this table as a barplot.
-I imported matplotlib to be able to rotate the axis so the long opening names were visible, to zoom in onto the relevant portion of hte y-axis, and to display the percentage values on the chart.
+I imported matplotlib to be able to rotate the axis so the long opening names were visible, to zoom in onto the relevant portion of the y-axis, and to display the percentage values on the chart.

 ```python
 import matplotlib as plt